THIS IS THE 2017 VERSION OF THIS STORY – CLICK HERE FOR THE 2020 EDITION

 DARK, MOODY MALE LEADS

-SHERLOCK – Last year Cumberbatch and Freeman were back for a 3rd round of crime solving and we could not have been more excited.
-This year’s Christmas special was fun but just left us CRAVING a full season.
+SHERLOCK – Cumberbatch and Freeman are back for 4.5th round of crime solving and we could not have been more excited, and the first episode had so many red herrings we almost felt dizzy.
 Having said that, all previous seasons are WELL worth revisiting ongoingly (The Scandal in Belgravia is probably one of the best things to air on TV in the last half decade).
 AVAILABLE ON: Hulu, Instant Netflix, Amazon Prime.
-Christmas Special now on PBS.
+Current season now on PBS.

 LUTHER – Idris Elba owns the screen as Detective John Luther, an intensely smart, tortured, beyond handsome and intimidating presence in the Serious Crimes Unit.
 All three seasons are fantastic, but my personal favorite is Season 1, mainly because of Ruth Wilson (who JUST won a Golden Globe for The Affair), whose Alice Morgan is, aside from Hannibal Lecter, one of the most captivating villains TV or movies have ever seen.
 Brilliant, beautiful, and with a genuinely evil glint in her eye, her sparring with Luther walks the thin line between danger and flirtation, as something reminiscent of a friendship emerges.
 You have to see it to believe it.
 And then probably re-see it.
 AVAILABLE ON: Instant Netflix, Hulu, Amazon Prime

-HANNIBAL – 2015 was the year Hannibal, the most wonderfully sick, delicious (Jose Andres IS the culinary consultant) TV show American network television has (ever?) produced got canceled but this is not to say it is not worth every second of your time to watch the seasons that somehow (against all odds) still got made.
+HANNIBAL – The most wonderfully sick, delicious (Jose Andres IS the culinary consultant) TV show American network television has (ever?) produced got canceled but this is not to say it is not worth every second of your time to watch the seasons that somehow (against all odds) still got made.
 AVAILABLE ON: Amazon Prime

 REBUS – Based on Ian Rankin’s bestselling novels, Rebus is a moody, gritty show of Irish murders, men who drink too much, women who don’t quite understand why men drink so much and other human misunderstandings.
 The show originally kicked off with John Hannah but it is really with Ken Stott’s (and Ken Stott’s nose’s) arrival that the show hit full stride.
 AVAILABLE ON: Hulu, AcornTV